-OK, it's not really fair to call Amazon Glacier “costly”.
-However, it might not be your cheapest option for storing a few terabytes of data for a few years (or more)....
+OK, it's not really fair to call Amazon Glacier “costly”, as it depends largely on how you use it.
+However, it definitely might not be your cheapest option, longterm.

-- If you're storing a few hundred GB, then chances are a NAS is not worth the cost to you.
+- If you're storing only a few hundred gigabytes or less, then chances are a NAS is not worth the cost to you.

-Beware, Glacier also does have a penalty of $0.03/GB for data removed before 90-days has passed!
-I'm assuming that this covers their costs of making the Blu-ray discs, but it's definitely due to the service not being designed for solely very short-term use.
+Beware, Amazon Glacier also does have a penalty of $0.03 USD/GB for data removed before 90-days has passed!
+I'm assuming that this covers their costs of making the Blu-ray discs, but it's definitely due to the service not being marketed for short-term use.

-Tip: If you're on a Mac and want to backup your computer to Glacier, try Arq.
+Tip: If you're on a Mac and want to backup your computer to Amazon Glacier, try Arq!

 The case for the NAS

-Note about Crashplan: If you are backing up very large files (>200MB each), Crashplan may not work on the NAS.
-Its Java software is suboptimal and requires a significant amount of RAM and CPU to encrypt and transmit files to its servers.
-Most NAS units have limited CPU and RAM, so proceed with caution.
-Smaller files (<50MB each) such as documents, photographs, and archives should be no problem.
+A note about Crashplan: If you are backing up very large files (≥200MB each), Crashplan may not work well on the NAS depending on which one you have.
+Its Java software is somewhat suboptimal, and requires a significant amount of RAM and CPU to encrypt and then transmit files to its servers.
+Because most NAS units have limited CPU and RAM, this can be a problem, so proceed here with caution. — Smaller files (≤50MB each) such as documents, photographs, and archives should be no problem.

-I only buy Western Digital 'Re' drives because they have a 5-year warranty and are enterprise grade.
-These may be overkill, but who wants to deal with bad drives?
-I've only had 1 die out of maybe 12 total.
+I generally only buy Western Digital “Re” HDDs because they have a 5-year warranty and are of enterprise grade. — These may be overkill, but who wants to deal with bad HDDs?
+I've only had 1 die out of maybe 12 total, so far.

-If you want to save a little bit of money, go with Western Digital's “Red” drives … as they have a 3-year warranty and are designed specifically for NASes.
-They're usually about 25% cheaper, too.
+If you want to save a little bit of money, go with Western Digital's “Red” drives, as they have a 3-year warranty and are designed specifically for NAS units.
+They're priced about 25% cheaper.

 Hacker bonus points: Raspberry Pi

-Want something cheaper?
-You can put CrashPlan on a Raspberry Pi, and also make it into a NAS! — The performance will be more or less terrible for both features (compared to the multicore ARM performance of the Drobo 5N, for example), but hey… a Raspberry Pi computer costs just $35!
+The performance on this will probably be more or less terrible for both features (compared to the multicore ARM performance of the Drobo 5N, for example), but hey… a Raspberry Pi computer costs just $35 USD! 😂

 If you like building stuff on your own… this could be a cool project for you.
 Good luck!